Come meet us at our next event!

 12

-Book Talk with Laura Zigman in Conversation with Dawn Tripp
+Book Talk with Laura Zigman in Conversation with Lisa Genova

-Join us for an evening with Laura Zigman, in conversation with Dawn Tripp, celebrating Zigman’s new novel, The Author Weekend.
+Join us for an evening with Laura Zigman, in conversation with Lisa Genova, celebrating Zigman’s new novel, The Author Weekend.
 The event will feature a seated discussion followed by a book signing—a great opportunity to hear about the book and meet the author in person.

 Register Here